Why are millions of Bangladeshi girls quitting school? – DW – 01/07/2025

 What can be done to help girls stay in school?

-To improve the education for Bangladeshi girls, experts recommend safe transportation, safe spaces for girls, separate dormitories, and campaigns to tackle violence against women.
+To improve the education of Bangladeshi girls, experts recommend safe transportation, safe spaces for girls, separate dormitories, and campaigns to tackle violence against women.

 Rasheda K Choudhury from Campe highlights the importance of investing in education.